Advancement Strategies for Specific Sectors and Industries

 - Federal Exchange on Employment and Disability (FEED)

-- Federal Agency Employment Strategies: A Framework for Disability Inclusion (PDF)
+- Federal Agency Employment Strategies: A Framework for Disability Diversity, Equity, Inclusion and Accessibility (DEIA)

 In many communities across the country, the state government is the largest employer, paying competitive wages and providing benefits to people in a range of positions, from entry-level to highly specialized.
 Learn more about the State Exchange on Employment & Disability (SEED), and the efforts of state governments to retain people with disabilities.